-“Having affordable housing for everybody in our country is the vision of our government, and it’s something that is important not only to the wellbeing of that individual and their family, but also to the community and to the country as a whole,” Peter says.
+“Having affordable housing for everybody in our country is the vision of our government, and it’s something that is important not only to the wellbeing of that individual and their family but also to the community and to the country as a whole,” Peter says.

 As an MP, he has been involved with housing while supporting Habitat for Humanity Halton-Mississauga through the Canada Summer Jobs program.
-Habitat’s Mississauga office, Revive Centre and ReStore welcomed five summer students this year, getting involved a variety of roles such as planning Habitat’s Kids Build program, DIY-ing items in the ReVive Centre and assisting with procurement for local businesses.
+Habitat’s Mississauga office, Revive Centre and ReStore welcomed five summer students this year, getting involved in a variety of roles such as planning Habitat’s Kids Build program, DIY-ing items in the ReVive Centre and assisting with procurement for local businesses.

 “It’s been wonderful working with Habitat for Humanity and the Canada Summer Jobs program, and to have met the students here and to see just how much they’ve grown,” Peter says.

 Nonprofits like Habitat are partners with the government when it comes to the important issue of housing, Peter says.
 “They really the feet on the ground in the community that are able to give us the best advice.”